 Go back to Shade Between... menu item.

-Check the first Shade checkbox.
-Select red Color in the first row opposite the checked box.
+Check the first Shade checkbox on the top row.
+Select "red" Color in the first row opposite the checked box.

-Between Left Log select LLS and Right Log select LLD.
+Between Left Log column, top row, select "LLS" and under and Right Log column, top row, select "LLD" from the dropdown menus.

 We are shading between LLS and LLD and coloring it red thus suggesting the resistivity separation is due to permeability.
 Click OK.

-With 1/500 of Plot Logs... of the Logs menu plot from 4700-4850.
+With 1/500... of Plot Logs of the Logs menu plot from 4700-4850.
 Click OK when finished.
-Notice the red color between the LLS and LLD in Track 2 and the PERMEABLE legend after the small red box.
+Notice the red color between the LLS and LLD in Track 2 below and the PERMEABLE legend after the small red box.

-Go back to Shade Left or Right... menu item.
+Go to Shade Left or Right... menu item.

-With 1/500 of Plot Logs... plot from 4700-4850.
+With 1/500... of Plot Logs plot from 4700-4850.
 Click OK when finished.
-Notice the orange color below GR values of 50 and the CLEAN SAND legend after the small orange box.
+Notice the orange color below GR values of 50 and the CLEAN SAND legend after the small orange box under Track 1 below.

 These two shading techniques illustrate a way to convey your ideas to others prior to log analysis.
 You need to know something about the rocks and the log response to the rocks to make this meaningful.
 Note GR Right Scale is now 150 and CALI Right Scale is 11.
 These scale changes assist in the presentation.
 Since there is very little movement on DT perhaps a 100-50 scale would be more appropriate.

-Set Margins... allows one to set margins that are useful for print centering with Print Graphic of the Logs menu.
+Set Margins... allows one to set margins that are useful for later print centering of graphic plots.

 Section IV: Plots Menu

-Various lithology, Pickett, Rxo-RT and User plots and Histograms are plotted implementing up to 4 filters.
-This helps lithology identification and estimates of Rw, Sw, Rmf and Sxo.
+Various lithology, source rock, Pickett, Rxo-RT and User (User Defined, Density-GR, PHID-GR, RHOmaa-GR, PHID-Vshale and Vshale-Rt) plots and Histograms are plotted implementing up to 4 filters.
+This helps lithology and source rock identification and estimates of m, Rw, Sw, Rmf and Sxo.

-When more than one neutron and more than one compressional sonic are present they may be selected with Which Neutron... and Which Sonic... menu items.
+When more than one neutron, compressional or shear sonic are present they may be selected with Which Neutron... , Which Compressional Sonic... and Which Shear Sonic... menu items.

-The Litho submenu allows the user to plot a variety of lithology crossplots which aids in lithology and porosity estimation, selection of the correct evaluation model and determining if logs are affected by bad hole.
+The Litho & Source Rock submenu allows the user to plot a variety of lithology crossplots that aid in lithology and porosity estimation, source rock identification, selection of the correct evaluation model and determining if logs are affected by bad hole.

-The Density-Neutron... is a key lithology plot for lithology estimation.
-This plot above shows an increasing GR as data moves away from the Sandstone (ss) line.
-Note the cluster of yellow which suggests either limey or slightly shaly sand represented by the yellow boxes.
-The RHOmaa-Umaa... plot will resolve this lithology question.
+The Density-Neutron... is a key lithology plot for lithology estimation as well as porosity estimation.
+The plot above shows an increasing Z-axis GR as data moves away from the Sandstone (ss) line towards the Dolomite (dolo) and Illite clay point (shaly).
+Note the cluster of yellow data in the thick line blue polygon which suggests either calcareous or slightly shaly sand.
+The RHOmaa-Umaa... plot that follows will resolve this lithology question.
 The Density-Neutron plot can also be used to pick RHOB and NPHIls values for the Sand Silt Clay model as well as Sand and Silt grain density.

 Note the porosity scales for the 3 major lithologies: ss, ls and dolo.
 Total porosity (PHIT) is computed from equi-porosity lines running through the 3 porosity scales.
 Neutron logs are designed to correctly estimate porosity in 100% water saturated limestone.
 The sandstone and dolomite lines vary with the logging contractor, neutron detection method and tool type.
 This is why it is important to correctly identify the logging contractor and the proper neutron curve name during import.

-The RHOmaa-Umaa... plot helps to resolve the lithology question in the RHOB-NPHIls plot.
-The 3 main lithologies are quartz, calcite (cement?) and clay.
+The RHOmaa-Umaa... plot above helps to resolve the lithology question in the RHOB-NPHIls plot.
+Clays and shales have higher Z-axis GR values.
+The 3 main lithologies are quartz, calcite (cement?) and clay or shale.
 Some heavy minerals (siderite?) are also present in thin beds.
-This plot will be used later to pick endpoints for 3 minerals in the 3-Mineral PEF model with Vclay as mineral 3.
+This plot will be used later to pick endpoints for 3 minerals in the 3-Mineral PEF models.
+Vclay (Vshale) can be mineral 3 for use in a shaly sand Sw model.
+Often a good idea, since GR can be a missleading clay (shale) indicator in some rocks.

 The MID...
 (RHOmaa-Tmaa) plot also helps identify lithology.
-The 3 main lithologies are quartz, calcite (cement?) and clay.
-This plot was used to pick endpoints for 3 minerals in the 3-Mineral Sonic model with Vclay as mineral 3 shown far above.
-Clay was picked at RHOmaa (RHOG)=2.90 and Tmaa=51.
+The 3 main lithologies are quartz, calcite (cement?) and clay (shale) with higher Z-axis GR values.
+This plot was used to pick endpoints for 3 minerals in the 3-Mineral Sonic model with Vclay (Vshale) as mineral 3 shown earlier.
+Clay (shale) was picked at RHOmaa (RHOG)=2.90 and Tmaa=51.
+MID plot lithology identification is not always this good in unconventional reservoirs.
+No siderite effect is present.

-The Pickett submenu allows the plotting of RT, Rxo or any other resistivity curve vs. porosity to estimate Rw, m and Rmf at reservoir conditions.
-Here we will use RT to obtain Rw in the water zone and an estimate of Sw.
+The Pickett submenu allows the plotting of Y-axis porosity against X-axis RT, Rxo or any other resistivity curve to estimate Rw, m and Rmf at reservoir conditions.
+Here we will use RT to obtain Rw in the water zone and an estimated Sw.

 With Pickett Porosity... menu item select the porosity model to be used in the Pickett Plot.
 Try Density porosity here.

-With Pickett Plot... menu item the user can make the Pickett Plot over a user defined interval such as 4700 to 4850 feet.
+With Pickett Plot... menu item the user can make the Pickett Plot over a user defined interval such as 4700 to 4850 feet below.

-The various Sw lines suggest a good hydrocarbon-bearing interval based on the selection of the Sw=1 line.
+The various Sw lines suggest a good hydrocarbon-bearing interval based on the selection of the Sw=1 (Sw=100%) line and the resulting lower Sw lines.

-These Rwa and m values are recorded at Models menu/Variables/a, m, n, Rw and Rmf... .
+These Rwa and m values are saved and recorded at Models menu/Variables/a, m, n, Rw and Rmf... .
 Check it to see for yourself.
 Set n=1.50

-To filter out shaly data select GR as the first filter and set the lower and upper GR filter values at 0 and 40.
+To filter out shaly data select GR as the first filter with Filter.../check "Filter 1" checkbox and set the lower and upper GR filter values at 0 and 40.

 The water zone is now separated from the oil-bearing zone due to the filters.
-Note with n=1.50 how the Sw lines are closer together due to a lower Sw for a given resistivity.
+Note how the Sw lines are closer together with n=1.50 due to a lower Sw for a given resistivity.
+Reducing Rw, m or n reduces calculated Sw.

 Rmfa can be estimated with the Pickett Plot by selecting Pickett /Rxo instead of Pickett /RT and making the plot over the 4800-4850 foot interval.
 Rmfa=0.45 for and m=2.0 are reasonable.
 Click on the OK bar at the very bottom when finished.

-3 other filters are available.
+Four filters in total are available.
 The Delta filter is very useful in some cases as seen above.

 Use this characteristic to select only the permeable rock in various plots.
 Try some Litho plots with the Delta Filter.